Timeline of World War II (1942): May

 In occupied Belgium, wearing of the "yellow badge" becomes compulsory for Jews.

 29: The Jews in France are ordered to wear the yellow Star of David.

 Japanese forces have large successes south of Shanghai.

 Rommel turns his troops to Bir Hachim on the south edge of the Gazala line; once it is taken, he can move north and destroy the Allied emplacements in the line.

 30: "The Thousand Bomber Raid" on Cologne, revealing new area bombing techniques.

 leaves Pearl after hasty repairs and moves to join for the next expected battle.

 31: Huge German successes around Kharkov, with envelopment of several Red Army armies.

 Japanese midget subs enter Sydney harbour and sink one support ship; fears of invasion grow.

 So effective has been the use of the Spitfires delivered to Malta in Operation Bowery earlier in the month, that Kesselring has only eighty-three serviceable aircraft left, as opposed to more than four hundred at the peak of Axis air strength earlier in the spring.

-Rommel's offensive has stalled out well short of Tobruk, due to resistance by British 1st Armoured Division and 7th Armoured Division, partially equipped with the new American Sherman tanks.
+Rommel's offensive has stalled out well short of Tobruk, due to resistance by British 1st Armoured Division and 7th Armoured Division, partially equipped with the new American Grant tanks.
 He is also confronted by a long supply line, which must reach around and is under constant threat from the 1st Free French Brigade Group position at Bir Hakeim.
 He orders two lanes cut through the British minefields which run from Gazala to Bir Hakeim, on either side of fortified positions held by the 150th Brigade of British 50th Infantry Division.
 He then gathers the bulk of his forces near the outlets of these two lanes, completing the process on the 31st.
 These tactics serve the triple purpose of shortening his supply line, encircling 150th Brigade, and allowing him to use the British minefields as part of his defences.
 The area of concentration, promptly nicknamed "the Cauldron" by British Command, will be the focus of the battle for the next few days.